 Moreover, the appellate court held that the tax was an “excise tax”, not a “property tax” and thus not subject to a uniformity requirement imposed by the state constitution.
 This was because the “tax” was not levied on property ownership, but rather on the exercise of rights associated with owning property.
 Individuals were required to pay the surcharge when they engage in activities associated with owning property like recording a deed, mortgage, or power of attorney to convey real property.
 They are also required to pay the surcharge when they record judgments, writs, name change orders, etc., which are activities unrelated to real property.
 Thus, the surcharge is related to an activity or transaction, not property ownership and is therefore an “excise tax” not a “property tax.”

+The case did not address the $100 covenant homeownership assessment imposed on recorded documents by RCW 36.22.185.
+That statute only went into effect January 1, 2024, just a month before the Court of Appeals released the decision.
+While the $100 charge under RCW 36.22.185 is labeled an assessment, it is the functional equivalent of the surcharge imposed under RCW 36.22.250.
+The combined $283 in surcharge and assessment imposed on most recorded documents should therefore be considered an excise tax.
+Multiple WLTA members are currently in proceedings with the Department of Revenue over whether recording fees are subject to sales tax and the business and occupation tax.
+Recording fees paid for customers should not be subject to any tax.
+However, even if that argument does not prevail with DOR, the scope of potential liability has been reduced 90% by this case.
+Because the combined $283 surcharge on most documents is an excise tax, it should not be subject to sales tax and B&O tax.

 3. Tang Real Estate Investments, Corp, v.
 Escrow Services of Washington, et. al., Court of Appeals (Div.
 1) 2024 WL 1506460.